Structural stability of meandering-hyperbolic group actions: Introduction

-See Theorem~\ref{thm:main} for the full statement.
-This generalization of Sullivan's theorem is significant enough to encompass actions of certain \emph{non-hyperbolic} groups as we exhibit below.
+This generalization of Sullivan's theorem is general enough to encompass actions of certain \emph{non-hyperbolic} groups as we exhibit below.
 Its proof will take the entire Section~\ref{sec:proof}.
-We mostly follow Sullivan's idea of proof, filling in the details he sometimes left out, except in Sections~\ref{sec:well}, \ref{sec:expand} and \ref{sec:uhyp} where the meandering hyperbolicity condition comes in and plays a crucial role.
+We mostly follow Sullivan's idea of proof, filling in the details he sometimes left out, except in Section~\ref{sec:well}, where the meandering hyperbolicity condition comes in and plays a crucial role, and in Sections~\ref{sec:expand} and \ref{sec:uhyp}, which are not covered in his paper.

 We investigate various examples of expanding and meandering-hyperbolic actions.
 Most significantly, in Section~\ref{sec:ulattice}, we establish the following result regarding \emph{uniform lattices} of semisimple Lie groups: